abiwaters/Mirror_c3ddb/File-Transfer.md

 # File Transfer

 To download/upload files from a local computer, there are a number of software options.
-[Cyberduck](https://cyberduck.io/) or the **SFTP** function of MobaXTerm will allow for user-friendly download/upload to local machines.
+[Cyberduck](https://cyberduck.io/) or the **SFTP** function of MobaXTerm will allow for user-friendly download/upload to local machines. **SCP** can also be used directly from the terminal, and the manual page is available on c3ddb with the following command:

+`[username@c3ddb01@mit.edu/]$ man scp`

 Many researchers use publicly available datasets.
 To download directly onto c33db from the internet, you will have to login to a globus node and submit the download script.